-Presentation topics should be submitted via Canvas by Monday November 23rd at 11:59pm.
-Presentations will be prepared by term project groups.
+A ranked list of preferred presentation topics should be submitted via Canvas by Tuesday November 23rd at 11:59pm.
 Groups should also provide a ranked list of preferred presentation dates: Nov 30, Dec 2, Dec 7, and Dec 9.
+Presentation dates and topics will be awarded on a first come-first serve basis.
+The presentation schedule will be shared via Canvas on Wednesday November 24th.